jordanmbarrows/growthcurve/README.md

 ## Support

-For issues or questions, please open an issue on GitHub.
+For issues, bug reports, or feature requests, please open an issue on GitHub.